namphantech/eye-break-app/FUNCTIONALITY.md

 ## Overview

-Fresh Eye is a web application designed to help users maintain healthy eye habits by taking regular breaks from screen time.
+Eylax is a web application designed to help users maintain healthy eye habits by taking regular breaks from screen time.
 The app combines a Pomodoro-style timer with health-conscious reminders to encourage users to rest their eyes periodically throughout the day.
 The application features an eye-friendly color palette and design to reduce strain during extended use.

 ## Core Features